About the Project - The Kigali Air Story

 Methodology

 Data is collected through reference-grade monitors maintained by the US Embassy in Kigali.
 The measurements undergo quality control processes before being made available through Airnow.gov's system.
+The data for the city of interest was downloaded as a csv for analysis.

 Visual Comparison